The big guide to corporate event photography

 You can promise a certain amount of shots you will deliver.
 For example, 30-40 photos per hour.
 However, in my opinion, this depends on the type of occasion and how the schedule is set up.

 Don’t give your client all the photos.
 They want the good ones.
-It is your job to select and edit the right photos for the clients.
+Selecting and editing the right photos for the clients is your job.
 They don’t want to see the bad ones.

 Another easy thing to do as an extra for your client is to give the photos in different resolutions.
 I am not just talking about full-res en web-optimized shots.
 I am talking about making crops for Instagram, too, for example.